Wyliemaster/forlorn-Docs/README.md

 ## Is there a way to play the game?

-As of right now, no. The game was unfinished and was scrapped shortly after being entered into the [Swedish Game Awards](https://www.gameawards.se/) however, there is quite a bit on information regarding the game that is known from videos, interviews and a few other sources
+As of right now, no. The game was unfinished and was scrapped shortly after being entered into the [Swedish Game Awards](https://www.gameawards.se/) however, there is quite a bit on information regarding the game that is known from videos, interviews and a few other sources.